Dr. Simon Bouffler

 Dr. Bouffler has been involved in several European and international research projects both as a participant and in lead roles.
 Currently he co-ordinates the EU FP7 RISK-IR project that aims to understand how stem cell responses contribute to low dose radiation cancer risk and is involved in the DoReMi Network of Excellence.
 His main research interests are in mechanisms of radiation-associated diseases reflected in over 75 peer reviewed publications.
 He has been Secretary of the Advisory Group on Ionising Radiation from 2005 to present.
 He will take up membership of the International Commission on Radiological Protection (ICRP) Committee 1 in July 2013.

-Dr. Bouffler has been a member of the UK delegation to UNSCEAR since 2006.
+Dr. Bouffler has been representative of the United Kingdom to UNSCEAR since 2016 and member of the UK delegation since 2006.